-The Audit Committee held four meetings during the year ended 31 March 2022 to perform the following work:
+The Audit Committee held four meetings during the year ended 31 March 2023 to perform the following work:

-- reviewed and approved the interim and final results, financial statements, announcements and reports of the Group; - reviewed with the external auditors the significant financial reporting and accounting matters; - approved the remuneration of the external auditors; - reviewed the risk management and internal control review reports prepared by the internal auditors and discussed with management the reports' findings and recommendations on the Group's operations and corporate activities; - reviewed the significant accounting policies of the Group with the management and the external auditors; - reviewed the amounts and adequacy of internal control procedures of continuing connected transactions and other connected transactions of the Group; - reviewed and approved the Group's enterprise risk management systems and documents prepared by the management; and - considered and recommended the amendment of the Group's risk management policy so as to integrate ESG factors into the risk management framework of the Group.
+- reviewed and approved the interim and final results, financial statements, announcements and reports of the Group; - reviewed with the external auditors the significant financial reporting and accounting matters; - approved the remuneration of the external auditors; - reviewed the risk management and internal control review reports prepared by the internal auditors and discussed with management the reports' findings and recommendations on the Group's operations and corporate activities; - reviewed the significant accounting policies of the Group with the management and the external auditors; - reviewed the amounts and adequacy of internal control procedures of continuing connected transactions and other connected transactions of the Group; - reviewed and approved the Group's enterprise risk management systems and documents prepared by the management; and - considered and approved the engagement of the outsourced internal auditors for the next three financial years.

-The attendance records of each member of the Audit Committee are set out on page 31 of this report.
+The attendance records of each member of the Audit Committee are set out on page 29 of this report.